 - 3 cups egg noodles*

-- optional: fresh parsley for topping
+- optional toppings: fresh parsley and a lemon wedge for topping

 - Begin by creating an herb bundle by tying a piece of string around your fresh thyme and rosemary.